 Graph analytics can tell you everything from who is the central player in an organized crime group, to how to optimize shipping routes, to how a change in your IT systems might create a ripple effect.

-This article introduces graph analytics, the graph algorithms behind it, what the advantages of using graph analytics are, and more.
-We’ll also explore some common use cases to see how graph analytics can be applied.
+This article introduces graph analytics - or link analysis - and graph databases, the graph algorithms behind it, what the advantages of using graph analytics are, and more.
+We’ll also explore some common graph analytics use cases to see how graph can be applied.

 What is graph analytics?